 Dry the Plastic Bags Completely

 If you're not reusing the bag immediately, the last thing you want to do is fold a damp bag up and stuff it in a dark drawer or container.
-That's the perfect environment for mold and mildew to grow.
+That's the perfect environment for mold and mildew to grow and you might as well just toss it in the trash can.

 One Bag You Should Never Reuse